 - being unable to pass urine (urinary retention)

 What to do if you have constipation

-Make sure that you get treatment for constipation.
+Make sure that you get early treatment for constipation.
 It will make it much easier to sort the problem out.
 Leaving constipation for too long can lead to more serious problems such as a bowel blockage (obstruction).